bowman2001/perplexdoc/content/blog/marginal-note/index.md

 {{< figure wiles />}}

 A proof has been considered generally inaccessible until Sir Andrew John Wiles announced to have found one in 1993 after years of ground-breaking work.
 A few mathematicians were able to follow him and pointed out some flaws in his first preliminary version.
-Wiley finally published a convincing version in 1995 — a break-through in number theory which won him a few prizes.
+Wiley finally published a completely convincing version in 1995 — a break-through in number theory which won him a few prizes.

-Wiley’s proof is so advanced, that its still inaccessible to almost everyone.
-But the initial problems — Diophantus’ successful method for the second power and Fermat’s conjecture for higher powers — are relatively easy to follow:
+Wiley’s proof is still only accessible to mathematical specialists.
+But the initial mathematical problem — Diophantus’ successful method to split a second power into the sum of two second powers and Fermat’s conjecture about the impossibility to do the same for higher powers — are relatively easy to grasp:

 > To divide a given square into a sum of two squares.
 >